Tag Archives: communication

 Bit Acceptance vs Bit Avoidance

 One of the goals of contact is to help the horse develop bit acceptance.
 This is when the horse seeks contact with the bit while following the rider’s rein requests.
-The horse begins to trust the rider’s hands because the rein aids are clear, consistent and gentle.
+The horse begins to trust the rider’s hands because the rein aids are gentle, clear, and consistent and cease once the horse has responded to the cue.

 Riding with a light meaningful even contact is a dialogue with the horse.
 There are moments of quiet hands because the horse is responding to the rider’s request.
 Then there are moments of using the hand or hands to help the horse soften the jaw, flex the poll, flex to one side or the other, open the poll and extend the neck forward, or nudge the hands upward when the horse leans on the bit to ask the horse to carry its own head and neck.

 Bit avoidance is what you don’t want.
 This self-protective measure happens when the horse doesn’t trust the rider’s hands.
-Bit avoidance can occur when the horse feels pain in its mouth, distrusts the hands of a rider, or has mental scars from the past.
+Bit avoidance can occur when the horse feels pain in its mouth, distrusts the hands of a rider, or has mental scars from past experiences.

 Horses learn bit avoidance when: